TrayBanks/CS4375-MachineLearning-DataAnalysis/README.md

 # CS4375
 Machine Learning Class
- Assignments that I will complete throughout the semester to help bolster my understanding of machine learning concepts.
+ Assignments that I will complete throughout the semester to help bolster my understanding of machine learning concepts and eventually employed.